 The XFYRO xS2 are more versatile headphones than the Apple AirPods.
 They have better isolation due to their closed-back design, which makes them a better choice for commuting and to use at the office.
 They also barely leak, have great wireless range, and aren’t exclusive to Apple products.
 On the other hand, the AirPods have significantly better build quality and have one of the best cases we’ve tested so far.
 They also have better battery life, but they lack a lot of bass.

-The Jaybird Run XT are more versatile headphones than the Apple AirPods due to their good isolation performance and the fact that you can EQ them easily inside their companion app.
-The XT are great for sports and they fit nicely into the ears to block ambient noise, which is useful for commuting and at the office.
-While both headphones offer about the same battery life on a single charge, the AirPods’ case offers way more additional charges.
-Also, the AirPods are more comfortable and less bulky to carry around in their case.
-They also feel better made than the XT.
+The Jaybird Run XT Truly Wireless are more versatile headphones than the Apple AirPods 1 Truly Wireless 2017 due to their good isolation performance, and the fact that you can EQ them easily inside their companion app.
+The Jaybird are great for sports, and they fit nicely into the ears to block ambient noise, which is useful for commuting and at the office.
+While both headphones offer about the same battery life on a single charge, the Apple's case offers way more additional charges.
+Also, the Apple are more comfortable and less bulky to carry around in their case and feel better made than the Jaybird.